School Around the Corner: Revivals

 In the 1990s the series began to be produced by Tyrone Productions for RTÉ and was commissioned by RTÉ until 1994.
-The series was hosted by Gerry Ryan.
+The series was hosted by Gerry Ryan from 1990 to 1994.

 Tyrone Productions offered the series to UTV in Northern Ireland where it ran for a decade from 1995 to 2005.
 On UTV the series was hosted by Frank Mitchell.

 In 2013 RTÉ revived the series again with a Christmas special and then a full series the following year hosted by Ray D'Arcy.

-From Christmas 2021 all RTÉ series of it will be on RTÉ Player to mark 60 Years Of Television.
+From Christmas 2021 all RTÉ series of it are on RTÉ Player to mark 60 Years Of Television.